Research

 A second stream of work examines the threats and opportunities that artificial intelligence poses for democratic legitimacy.
 It considers how AI can advance and undermine democratic political participation, as well as how power over AI should be fairly distributed.
 Initial work on the first question is forthcoming here.
 It highlights how recent proposals to integrate AI into the democratic process rely on controversial assumptions about democracy’s value.
 Work on the second question is ongoing.

 A third stream of work addresses how benevolent economic practices, such as philanthropy, CSR, and social enterprise, can both support and undermine the realization of justice and political equality.
 I have written at length on philanthropy, such as here, here, and here.
 A paper exploring the ethics of boycotting by corporations is here.
-Additional work on CSR and social enterprise is currently under review.
+A paper on the relationship between justice and social enterprises is here.

 Powered by Squarespace.
 Photos by Theodore Lechterman.
 Contact: tlechterman “at” faculty.ie.edu